Samruddhi00/Handwritten-digit-Recognition/README.md

 for csv file vist at www.kaggle.com to know more visit https://graduatefellows.wordpress.com

-Note - choose low size file as it'll occupy less amount of memory(easy to download on github repo as iy only takes 25mb)
+Note - choose small size file as it'll occupy less amount of memory(easy to download on github repo as it only takes 25mb)